Support in a crisis

 - Use the emergency information listed above where relevant.

 - The Campus Security team can contact the out of hours support team.
 This could be someone from the Res Life team or one of the chaplains from the University Chaplaincy Service.

-- Consider contacting the Samaritans.
+- For anonymous support, consider contacting the Samaritans.
 They provide a 24-hour listening service on 116 123.

 - You can also contact your GP who has 24-hour responsibility for your care.